Alleged Co-Conspirator Of Jeffrey Epstein, Ghislaine Maxwell, Spotted In California Days After His Death

-Many people who have been following the salacious case of Jeffrey Epstein over the past couple of months have wondered where his ex-girlfriend and alleged co-conspirator Ghislaine Maxwell is.
+Many people who have been following the salacious case of Jeffrey Epstein over the past couple of months have wondered where his ex-girlfriend and alleged co-conspirator, Ghislaine Maxwell, is.
 While the British socialite used to be seen frequently by Epstein’s side during his heyday, she has rarely been seen at all in recent years.
 After quite a bit of speculation over her current whereabouts, it seems she was spotted in an extraordinarily normal and unexpected place.

-According to the New York Post, Ghislaine was photographed at an In-N-Out Burger location on Monday while in Los Angeles, California.
-Maxwell, 57, was spotted by a regular customer of the burger joint who approached her and then took a photograph.
+According to the New York Post, Maxwell, 57, was photographed at an In-N-Out Burger location on Monday while in Los Angeles, California.
+She was spotted by a regular customer of the burger joint who approached her and then took a photograph.

 Maxwell was sitting outdoors at the Universal City location when this customer saw her and asked if she was who he thought she was.
-Ghislaine apparently confirmed that she was and then noted that she figured this would be the last time she would be eating there.
+The British socialite apparently confirmed that she was and then noted that she figured this would be the last time she would be eating there.

-Ghislaine apparently was eating alone and was “perfectly friendly, very lovely” when she was approached.
+She was apparently eating alone and was “perfectly friendly, very lovely” when she was approached.
 She seemingly didn’t try to avoid being photographed.
 Maxwell was dressed casually and was reading a book when she was approached.

 The outlet notes that Maxwell hasn’t been photographed in public since 2016.
-Ghislaine seemingly hadn’t been spotted in public at all in months and there had been rumors swirling about where she might be living.
+She seemingly hadn’t been spotted in public at all in months, and there had been rumors swirling about where she might be living.

 Jeffrey Epstein's gal pal Ghislaine Maxwell spotted at In-N-Out Burger in first photos since his death https://t.co/ZeGqWbvFKx pic.twitter.com/cmJC07v5qm